AkashShrestha31/30-days-of-advance-python-programming/day-1/readme.md

 3. Write a decorator that authenticate the user username and password.
 4. Create a generator function that generates Fibonacci numbers.

-Certainly!
-Here's the formatted code along with instructions for users to copy and execute it:

 ---
 A decorator is a design pattern in Python that allows a user to add new functionality to an existing object without modifying its structure.
 Decorators are usually called before the definition of a function you want to decorate.
 The advantage of decorators are